nlekkerman/HotelMateFrontend/hotelmate-frontend/src/components/stock_tracker/README.md

 1. Navigate to Stock Tracker dashboard
 2. Add stock items (or import from backend)
-3. Record movements as they occur (purchases, sales, waste)
+3. Record movements as they occur (purchases, waste)
 4. At month-end, create a new stocktake
 5. Populate it to generate lines with expected quantities
 6. Perform physical count and input quantities